Built by the company JetBrains who are pretty well known for their IntelliJ IDEA product that works with Java and the JVM in all its forms.

 Ranked in these QuestionsQuestion Ranking

-There's a community edition that's free to use.
+There's a community edition (with limited features) that's free to use.
 You can also get a 30-day trial of the Professional edition.

 Pro Excellent refactoring support

 There are many refactoring options including renaming and changing signature across entire projects.
 It also includes the an ability to preview changes before committing and exclude anything unwanted.

 Pro Automatically figures out what test to run based on the method the cursor rests at a given time

 PyCharm, based on what method or class the cursor rests, can figure out what tests to run and perform them with a keyboard shortcut or two, without breaking up the flow and need to switch to a command line interface.